MomchilovP/django-starter-pack/README.md

 # Django Starter Pack

-A minimal but functional starter point for a new Django application that has pre-configured:
+A minimal but functional starter point for a new Django application that his pre-configured with:
 - Social Authentication
 - Templating and HTMX integration
 - Modernized admin panel